ja2-stracciatella/ja2-stracciatella.github.io/mods.md

 ## List of mods
 ### Bundled mini-mods
 A few data-altering [mods](https://github.com/ja2-stracciatella/ja2-stracciatella/tree/master/assets/mods) are included with JA2S, but **must be explicitly selected to be used**:
-  - `Generous Rebels`, `From Russia With Love`: extra items in Omerta
+  - **Generous Rebels**, **From Russia With Love**: extra items in Omerta
-  - `Honest IMP quiz questions`: the satirical answers now include the personality aspect that they would contribute to
+  - **Honest IMP quiz questions**: the satirical answers now include the personality aspect that they would contribute to
-  - `O Fortuna`: dramatic intro music for Jagged Alliance 2
+  - **O Fortuna**: dramatic intro music for Jagged Alliance 2

 ### Other official mods
-Several additional mods can be downloaded from our [GitHub organization]().
+Several additional mods can be downloaded from our [GitHub organization](https://github.com/ja2-stracciatella).
 Either individually or conveniently [bundled in a single file](https://github.com/ja2-stracciatella/ja2-stracciatella-modpacks/releases/latest).

 Currently the bundle includes:
-  - `Stracciatella Gun Pack by Kaerar`
+  - **Stracciatella Gun Pack by Kaerar**
-  - `Night Ops map pack for JA2`: Map pack for JA2 Stracciatella, adapted from the Night Ops JA2 mod
+  - **Night Ops map pack for JA2**: Map pack for JA2 Stracciatella, adapted from the Night Ops JA2 mod

 Then there is of course the [Wildfire support mod](features.md#wildfire-support).

 ### External mods
 Mods not hosted by us include:
-  - `az75's map pack`: See [forum thread](http://thepit.ja-galaxy-forum.com/index.php?t=msg&th=24842&prevloaded=1&&start=40).
-Contact via forum or Discord (az75 ) for latest version
+  - **Azazel's custom map pack**: See [forum thread](http://thepit.ja-galaxy-forum.com/index.php?t=msg&th=24842&prevloaded=1&&start=40).
+Contact via forum or Discord (az75) for latest version

 Let us know if you're working on a mod, so we can feature it here!